sfandres/uex-slurm/README.md

 ### Usage

 The files with extension `.out` are not tracked.
-The use case is the fibonacci calculation given a maximum value.
+The use case is the fibonacci calculation given a maximum value in Python for the first two examples, and measuring the speedup achieved in computing the mean value given a dataset and different number of threads in C++ for the third example.

 #### [CD22_23-P06_srun](CD22_23-P06_srun)